newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Motions, orders, injunctions, and other court-sanctioned procedures

-• Final judgement and other post-trial court documents
+• Final judgment and other post-trial court documents

 Obtaining New Mexico Civil Court Records